MirrorNetworking/Telepathy/README.md

 MMORPGs are insanely difficult to make and we created Telepathy so that we would never have to worry about low level Networking again.

 # What about...
-* Async Sockets: didn't perform better in our benchmarks.
+* Async Sockets: perform great in regular C# projects, but poorly when used in Unity.
-* ConcurrentQueue: .NET 3.5 compatibility is important for Unity.
-Wasn't faster than our SafeQueue anyway.
 * UDP vs. TCP: Minecraft and World of Warcraft are two of the biggest multiplayer games of all time and they both use TCP networking.
 There is a reason for that.

 # Using the Telepathy Server